| By Micah Fairchild

 The Incredible Growth of the Latin America Payroll Market

-With Latin American economies (in particular Brazil) continuing to show strong growth in the first part of 2012, and Central and South American currencies providing some of the strongest global showings against the U.S. dollar, the region is attracting both attention and investment (and not just from tacky tourists!).
-In fact, a February 2012 article on the prepaid card site PartnersinPrepaid.com captures the sentiment about as succinctly as you can; stating, “To say that Latin American markets are catching the attentions of the U.S. payments industry is an understatement”.
+With Latin American economies (in particular Brazil) continuing to show strong growth, and Central and South American currencies providing some of the strongest global showings against the U.S. dollar, the region is attracting both attention and investment (and not just from tacky tourists!).
+In fact, an article on the prepaid card site PartnersinPrepaid.com captures the sentiment about as succinctly as you can; stating, “To say that Latin American markets are catching the attentions of the U.S. payments industry is an understatement”.
 And, if there is one particular area that is taking in a lion’s share of this activity upswing, it’s payroll—most notably through the use of prepaid payroll cards and the continuing emergence of regional multi-country payroll outsourcing services.

 The Introduction of “South of the Border” Payroll Outsourcing